DanM66/amazon-aquifer-proxy/docs/methods/methods.md

 gws_residual_masked = gws_residual * JRC_mask
 ```

-This residual represents deeper storage components not captured by GLDAS.
+This residual represents **water storage components observed by GRACE that are not explicitly modelled by GLDAS**, and should not be interpreted as groundwater alone.

 ---